gn0mesort/megatech-vulkan-dispatch-tools/README.md

 # Megatech Vulkan Dispatch Python Tools

-The script used to generate headers for `libmegatech-vulkan-dispatch` is a stand-alone component.
-Although my intention is that client software links with the library, there's no need to do so.
+The script used to generate headers for [`libmegatech-vulkan-dispatch`](https://github.com/gn0mesort/megatech-vulkan-dispatch) is a stand-alone component.
+Although my intention is that client software links with that library, there's no need to do so.
 Actually, the generator doesn't even need to be used to create <span class="nowrap">C++</span> headers.

 The `dispatch-table-generator` script simply accepts a [Mako](https://www.makotemplates.org/) template as input.
 The